-- You accept the iRecord terms of use (www.brc.ac.uk/irecord/terms\of\use) - You accept the additional terms for this project: - Your contact details will be held in a database at CEH, and will not be passed on to third parties.
-However, the UK Pollinator Monitoring and Research Partnership may use these details to contact you if there is a query about the data you have entered, and to send reminders and feedback about various aspects of the project. - For this project to achieve its aims the data contributed must be available to the research partnership for use, modification and redistribution to further scientific research.
+- You accept the iRecord terms of use (www.brc.ac.uk/irecord/terms_of_use) - You accept the additional terms for this project: - Your contact details will be held in a database at CEH, and will not be passed on to third parties.
+However, the UK Pollinator Monitoring and Research Partnership may use these details to contact you if there is a query about the data you have entered, and to send information about various aspects of the project. - For this project to achieve its aims the data contributed must be available to the research partnership for use, modification and redistribution to further scientific research.
 Therefore, if you contribute to the Pollinator Monitoring Scheme, you grant the UK Pollinator Monitoring and Research Partnership permission to use your contributions in whatever way is needed to further this goal, trusting us to do the right thing with your data.
 However, you give us this permission non-exclusively, meaning that you yourself still own your contribution.

-Defra project BE0125/ NEC06214: Establishing a UK Pollinator Monitoring and Research Partnership
+Defra project BE0125/ NEC06214: Establishing a UK Pollinator Monitoring and Research Partnership Document version 3.0 at February 2018